ProjectEmpyrean/Garden/Content/index.md

 aliases: The Empyrean Garden
 title: Welcome to the Empyrean Garden
 ---
 This digital garden is as a living repository of [[Project Empyrean]]'s research.
+Follow the links.